Galapagos in May – Top 5 Highlights

 Galapagos in May top 5 Highlights

 Santiago BejaranoSantiago Bejarano is the co-founder of Think Galapagos.
 He is also a photographer and one of the top naturalist guides in Galapagos.
-Santiago personally accompanies all of our small group trips and is currently spending the month of May in the Galapagos with three consecutive trips of Think Galapagos guests on board the Tip Top III.
-Here he explains why May is one of his favourite months.
+Santiago personally accompanies all of our small group trips and usually spends the month of May in the Galapagos with consecutive trips of Think Galapagos guests.
+Here he explains why May is one of his favourite months in the Galapagos Islands.

-“May is one of the best times to visit the Galapagos Islands as it marks the transition between the warm and cold sea currents as the colder Humboldt Current starts to influence the waters around the Galapagos Islands.
-This triggers the nesting season amongst both the seabirds, creating a noisy and colourful soap opera of courtship displays.”
+“May is one of the best times to visit the Galapagos Islands as it marks the transition between the warm and cold sea currents as the colder Humboldt Current from the south starts to influence the waters around the Galapagos Islands.
+This brings nutrient rich waters to the Galapagos and an explosion of food for the wildlife.
+This triggers the nesting season amongst both the seabirds and land based birds creating a noisy and colourful soap opera of courtship displays.”

-Great Frigatebirds nesting on Genovesa1.
-Great Frigatebirds nesting on Genovesa
+Great Frigate Bird Seymour Island1.
+Great Frigatebirds nesting on Genovesa Island

 Great Frigatebirds nest all over the Galapagos can be seen in the largest numbers on Genovesa Island (Tower).
 Once the females have chosen a mate, the pair will stay together to build a nest then look after the single egg until it hatches into a helpless chick.

-Waved Albatross courtship on Española2.
-Waved Albatross courtship on Española
+Waved albatross courtship display2.
+Waved Albatross courtship on Española Island

 The Waved Albatross, also known as the Galapagos Albatross breeds primarily on the Island of Española with over 30,000 birds making this their breeding ground.
 These are fairly shy birds and their courtship ritual is rare to see, however those lucky enough to see it witness a spectacular sight.
 It is like a slow dance where the male and female stand opposite each other, circle and clack their bills, bow and then lift their heads to make a very distinctive ‘woo woo’ sound.